HAY

 Before developing the design system, I looked into accessibility to ensure a site that works for everyone.

-WCAG Validation
+WCAG validation

 My main goal was for the design to comply with the industry’s Web Content Accessibility Guidelines: